-The surgery is located in Twickenham in the London Borough of Richmond upon Thames in south-west London, and provides a general practice service to around 8,000 patients.
+The surgery is located in the London Borough of Greenwich in south-east London and provides a general practice service to around 8,000 patients.

-The practice is registered with the Care Quality Commission (CQC) to provide the regulated activities of: treatment of disease, disorder or injury; family planning; and maternity and midwifery services at one location.
+The practice is registered with the Care Quality Commission (CQC) to provide the regulated activities of: diagnostic and screening procedures; treatment of disease, disorder or injury; family planning; surgical procedures; and maternity and midwifery services at one location.

-The practice has a General Medical Services (GMS) contract and provides a full range of essential, additional and enhanced services including maternity services, child and adult immunisations, family planning clinic, contraception services and minor surgery.
-[The General Medical Services (GMS) contract is the contract between general practices and NHS England for delivering primary care services to local communities.]
+The practice has a Personal Medical Services (PMS) contract and provides a range of essential, additional and enhanced services including maternity services, child and adult immunisations, family planning clinic, contraception services and minor surgery.
+(Personal Medical Services agreements are locally agreed contracts between NHS England and a GP practice and offer local flexibility compared to the nationally negotiated General Medical Services (GMS) contracts).

 The practice is currently open five days a week from 8:00 am to 6:30 pm.
+In addition, the GPs provided four sessions of extended hours- three in the evening from 6:30 pm to 7:30 pm and one in the morning from 7:30 am to 8:30 am.

-In addition, the practice offers extended opening hours from 6:30 pm to 8:15 pm every Tuesday.
-The practice GPs do not provide an out-of-hours service to their own patients and patients are signposted to out-of-hours service when the surgery is closed.
+The practice GPs do not provide an out-of-hours service to their own patients and patients are signposted to out-of-hours services when the surgery is closed.